 Cut-Off Wheels: A Common Abrasive Tool Problems

-What Are Cut-Off Wheels?
+What are Cut-Off Wheels?

 Cut-off Wheels, sometimes referred to as cutting wheels or cutting discs, are instruments fixed on a knife bar and used with a fixed cutting saw or angle grinder.
 They are made of abrasive and binder resin and are used to cut metal, non-metal, stainless steel, and regular steel.